 2. Hoses of washing machines should be replaced by new ones from time to time.
 Replacements are surefire solutions to prevent reoccurring household concerns.

-3. Regular check-up of appliances is a must.
+3. A regular check-up of appliances is a must.
 By checking the ‘health’ status of your appliances, you could save money from repair or purchase.
 In that way, no complications would arise uneventfully.

 4. Make a home inventory and protect your assets from water damage.
 Life-time savings in your possessions should not left unsafe; they should be sealed in good containers against water damage, mold growth, and dust destruction.
 Also, document all your possessions for easy and convenient storage.